bigsnarfdude/live-tensorflowjs-charts/README.md

 ![Screenshot](liveShot.png)

-Using Tensorflow.js to count cars, trucks, pedestrians from live webcam feed and charting data live on a Flask server using Google Charts
+Using Tensorflow.js to count cars, bikes, trucks, pedestrians from live webcam feed and charting data live on a Flask server using Google Charts

 ### Step 1